top of page

 ARTICLE V - REPRESENTATION

 No Director or Member may act on behalf of the Association unless in the course of an Association-approved activity, project, or endorsement.
-Members of the Association shall not present themselves as representing the association for personal gain or agenda.
+Members of the Association shall not present themselves as representing the Association for personal gain or agenda.

 ARTICLE VI - INTERPRETATION